 - Wide-mouth mason jars hold more forks and spoons than the regular mouth jars.

-- Metal silverware makes the mason jar utensil caddy heavy so fill it in place.
+- Metal silverware makes the utensil caddy pretty heavy so fill it in place.

-Update: If you want to see another variation see it used as a Mason Jar Flower Caddy.
+If you want to see another variation it makes a beautiful Mason Jar Flower Caddy too.

 That’s all the goodness I have to share today.
 Thanks for stopping by to check out my new mason jar utensil caddy.